 CDBG Eligibility

-To b Are you applying for CDBG funding?
-The eligible for CDBG funding, you MUST obtain clients' race and ethnicity, and total family income.
-Yes No
+17. Are you applying for CDBG funding?
+To be eligible for CDBG funding, you MUST obtain clients' race and ethnicity, and total family income. ☐ Yes ☑ No

-of th Please indicate whether your organization's client intake sheet or process includes obtaining any he following information.
+18. Please indicate whether your organization's client intake sheet or process includes obtaining any of the following information.
 Check all boxes that apply.

-4 Name
+✓ Name✓ Address or City last resided in

-✓ Address or City last resided in Number of family members
+✓ Number of family members

-~ Total family (household) income
+✓ Total family (household) income

-~ Race and ethnicity
+☑ Race and ethnicity

-Proof of age
+☐ Proof of age

-My organization does not obtain any of the above information from clients.
+\square My organization does not obtain any of the above information from clients.